shadowga/website/_docs/3/e-security.md

 #### Activating two-factor login
 To enable two-factor auth, simply go to your profile's [settings](https://f.shadow.ga/settings).
 From there, you can enter the provided code or barcode into the mobile application of your choice.
 We recommend [Google Authenticator](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DAndroid&hl=en) for retrieving auth codes.
+> **Upcoming:** In the future, we also plan to add support for text message (SMS) verification if you don't want to use a TOTP application.
+Right now it's required for two-factor auth.

 Your TOTP application should give you a six-digit token that you can enter into the text box, submit, and receive a short list of one-time backup codes.
 Remember to store those backup codes in a safe place, you'll need them if you ever have trouble accessing your account.